parafoxia/analytix/README.md

 ## Usage

 Retrieving reports from the YouTube Analytics API is easy.
-The below example loads credentials from a secrets file, and gets day-by-day data on views, likes, and comments from US from the last 28 days:
+The below example loads credentials from a secrets file, and gets day-by-day data on views, likes, and comments from the US over the last 28 days:

 ```py
 from analytix import Client  # or AsyncClient